| VIS(1) | General Commands Manual | VIS(1) |

 that lies before, between, or after the matches that would be generated by

-potentially occur before every character in the range.X/
+potentially occur before every character in the range.X/regexp/

 range.